carpentries/instructor-training/_episodes/01-welcome.md

 > --- Tracy Teal, Former Executive Director, The Carpentries {: .testimonial}

-Hello everyone, and welcome to the Carpentries instructor training.
+Hello everyone, and welcome to The Carpentries instructor training.
 We're very pleased to have you with us.

 > ## Today's Trainers